cinoryhq/cinoryhq/README.md

 # 🎬 Cinory

-A modern way to organize movies and TV shows.
+A modern way to organize and track movies and TV shows.

 Track what you watch, manage your favorites, and stay on top of your progress — all in a fast, clean, and premium experience.